top of page

 We specialise in the treatment of complex cancers, such as bowel cancer.
 Whether you're looking for cutting-edge, innovative treatments or an expert second opinion, we provide fast access to world-leading bowel cancer care that's specifically tailored to ensure you get the best possible outcome.

-nb: If you’re asymptomatic, you can self-refer.
-If you have bowel cancer symptoms, you must consult your GP for a referral.
+Please note, if you’re asymptomatic, you can self-refer.
+If you have bowel cancer symptoms, you must consult your family GP for a referral.

 Contact the Rapid Access Bowel Clinic